antonkw/timeseries-study/README.md

 ```

 ## Continuous aggregations
 Continuous aggregations allow to main fast access to per-hour aggregates.

 Writings are still fast.
 Re-calculations are happening as schedules background jobs.

-So, for old date we have a chance to observe slightly outdated report.
+So, for old data we have a chance to observe slightly outdated report.

-But the latest hour is still actual since the delta (new records) is being taken into account.
+But the latest hour is actual.
+It is necessary to denote that there is still no full-scan even of the latest chunk.
+Materialized aggregate is being taken into account, and only delta (new records) undergo per-request processing.
 ```sql
 CREATE MATERIALIZED VIEW events_summary_hourly
     WITH (timescaledb.continuous) AS